-Free to all: Introductory Old Time music session hosted by “Bound To Have a Little Fun”.
-Learn a few tunes, how to jam together and listen to an Old Time band up close.
-3-5 PM for this session.
+Free to all: Introductory Old Time music session 3-5 PM for this session.
 Promises to be a great introduction, refresher or warm-up session for Old Time Music.
 Get your groove on!

-5-6 PM: WELCOME (Snacks, orientation, etc) Hoping you can all arrive by this time.
+5-6:00 PM: WELCOME (Snacks, orientation, etc) Hoping you can all arrive by this time.
 The pizza Bar is open!
-Please bring your favorite toppings to share and we’ll do the rest!
+Please bring your favorite toppings to share and we’ll do the rest! $10/ pie

-Square Dance at Center Stage with Pat Danscen at the Kitchen Garden.
+Dancing at Center Stage.
 Sit by the fire, make music, make friends, eat chips, enjoy music by and with friends.

-9:30 PM: Small Group Jams Pick a spot in the center of things or seek a quiet spot to make music.
-Indoor spaces are identified on map.
+8:30 PM: Small Group Jams Pick a spot in the center of things or seek a quiet spot to make music. spaces are identified on map.

-10-12 AM Jams and Bluegrass Workshop begin.
+10-12 AM Jams begin.
 Please check the marker board for what’s happening and where.

-1-4 PM: Jam Sessions & Bluegrass Workshop continue.
+1-4 PM: Jam Sessions continue.
 Volunteer jam leaders will be on hand or feel free to begin your own.
 Plenty of space to work with others on particular songs as well.

 7-9 PM: Saturday Evening Coffee House.
 One or two and off.
 Sign up with new or familiar combinations to play up to two pieces.
 Instructor bands to perform…..
-Followed by campfire and studio jams.
+Followed by campfire and jam circles.

-9:00- Sunday morning community sing, in the round by the beach.
-Led by all community leaders and participants, old-time and bluegrass.
+9:00- Sunday morning community sing, in the round by the garden kitchen.
+Led by singer/songwriter Mark Baker and Guitarist/ Songster Richard Hoverman

 10-12 PM: Jam tents open.
 All invited to play Reveille on your harmonica, key of C